 Our standard and premium functionalities will be source available, which means that the code is accessible but not replicable.
 The code will be openly viewable on our GitHub page from 31 March onwards, but cities interested in these plans still have to purchase a license through us.
 For more information about our features, check out our plans page.

-We're working on creating documentation to support organizations who want to use our code, and will add to it as we get community feedback and our platform grows.
+We're working on creating documentation to support organisations who want to use our code, and will add to it as we get community feedback and our platform grows.